dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

 #### Optional Parameters

 In addition to the topology description, common array parameters can be defined in the secret to provide defaults when those parameters are not specified in the StorageClass.
-In the example above the SRP and service level are defaults for array 000000000001 so are no longer needed in the StorageClass definition.
+In the examples above the SRP and service level are defaults for array 000000000001 so are no longer needed in the StorageClass definition.
 If the SRP is specified in the StorageClass then the StorageClass parameters will override the parameters in the secret.

 The following parameters can be defined in the secret as defaults when not defined in the StorageClass.
 These parameters if specified in the StorageClass can override the values in the secret: